pgorod/pgorod.github.io/_pages/PowerReplacer.md

 * consume any external API to get extra live data from your other corporate systems
 * generate time-limited tokens for additional security in tracker links.
 * for deliveries, include up-to-date tracker information from your parcel service.
+* generate QR codes or other barcodes from record data
 * ... and much more!

 ### Calculated Fields